 Founded by Tim Porcelli in 1991 as a Didjeridu Storytelling group, the Chicago Didjeridu Chorus has since grown to include handmade instruments from indigenous cultures around the world, including: Didjeridu (Australia), hand drums from Africa, India, Puerto Rico, Siberia, Cuba, Indonesia and the Middle East, Tibetan Singing Bowls, Balinese Temple Gong, various wooden flutes, the Kora (African Gourd Harp from Senegal), Tongue Drums (USA), Zithers (USA), Sitar, Tabla, Naal, Dholak (India) and a ever expanding variety of other percussion instruments.

-The Chorus lineup at this point in time includes (in order of seniority): Tim Porcelli, Dragan Milovanovic, Dan Plovanich, Carl Pedigo, Catherine Myers, Kim DeVore, Steve Riddle, Jerry Sanders, Terry Reimer, Dania Calandrino, Joy Wolf, Jim Cote and Kristin Cone.
+The Chorus lineup at this point in time includes (in order of seniority): Tim Porcelli, Dragan Milovanovic, Carl Pedigo, Catherine Myers, Kim DeVore, Steve Riddle, Jerry Sanders, Terry Reimer, Dania Calandrino, Joy Wolf, Jim Cote, Kristin Cone and Jonathan Anthony.